RonFrancesca/Text-to-Audio-ESC/README.md

 ### Intalling AudioGen

-Please refer to the [AudioGen GitHubb repo](https://github.com/facebookresearch/audiocraft/blob/main/docs/AUDIOGEN.md#installation) and follow the installation instruction.
+Please refer to the [AudioGen GitHub repo](https://github.com/facebookresearch/audiocraft/blob/main/docs/AUDIOGEN.md#installation) and follow the installation instructions.

 When AudioGen has been installed, you can generate the audio files running the script audio_generation/class_generation_audiogen.py
-Before running the script, you need to specifiy the path to the ouput folder, the audio class to generate, the prompt to use to generate the files, and the number of files to generate in the audio_generation/class_generation_audiogen.py
+Before running the script, you need to specify the path to the output folder, the audio class to generate, the prompt to use to generate the files, and the number of files to generate in the audio_generation/class_generation_audiogen.py

 ```
 cd audio_generation